caramel and cashews

 • Add both eggs and stir until completely incorporated.

-Then you scrape the batter into a greased loaf pan and bake until golden brown!
+• Scrape the batter into a greased loaf pan and bake until golden brown!
 It's that simple.

-banana bread batter
+banana bread batter in a greased loaf pan.

-a slice of gluten free banana bread
+slices of gluten free banana bread

 Storing & Freezing Banana Bread

-I like to slice it up and place the slices on a sheet pan to freeze.
+• To do so, slice it up and place the slices on a sheet pan to freeze.
 Once the slices are frozen I wrap them individually and place them into a gallon zip top bag and label it with the date.
 Use within 3 months for freshest results.

 Which gluten free flour should I use?